ye-will/vue-factory/README.md

     }
     ```

-    you can use *this.$Vue* in the factory Class to access the The root Vue instance
+    you can use *this.$Vue* in the factory Class to access the The global Vue API.
+For example, when working along with vue-resouce, *this.$Vue.http* is equivalent to *Vue.http*.

 2.  register the factory Class: